1) How are the meal packages going to be distributed?

 We source from a number of different, local food distributors to receive the raw ingredients that have been tried and tested to provide the malnourished, starving, and hungry with nutrients.

 5) What does a meal package consist of?

 Each package provides six nutritionally complete servings.
-We have developed a food formula comprised of rice, fortified soy protein, cheese powder, vegetables, and essential vitamins & minerals.
-It is designed to have rice used as the base to provide a globally recognized and accepted staple.
-It is packed full of needed protein, vegetables, and essential vitamins and minerals, are shelf-stable, easily transported and only need a basic heat and water source to prepare.
+We have developed a food formula comprised of starches, fortified protein, flavor packets, fruit, cheese and essential vitamins & minerals.
+These meals are packed full of needed protein and essential vitamins and minerals, are shelf-stable, easily transported and only need a basic heat and water source to prepare.

 6) Is it possible for me to participate financially so that others who wish to package meal, yet may not have the resources, are able to do so?

 Absolutely.
-We know of a few groups already who would love to participate, but are financially limited.
+There are always small groups who would love to participate but are financially limited.
 You can make a donation on our website or send a check by mail to: Something To Eat™, 4600 Rainbow Blvd, Kansas City, KS 66103.